francescodc87/ipaPy2/README.md

-If the same database is used for subsequent experiments without introducting new information, it is recommened to save the results of this function into a .csv file.
+If the same database is used for subsequent experiments without introducing new information, it is recommended to save the results of this function into a .csv file.
 Therefore, the user would need to repeat this step in the future only if the DB changed.

 **3. Annotation based on MS1 information**

 At this point, the actual annotation process can start.
-If no fragmentation data is available, tha MS1annotation() function should be used.
+If no fragmentation data is available, the MS1annotation() function should be used.
 This function annotates the dataset using the MS1 data and the information stored in the dataset.
 A detailed description of the function can be accessed through the help:

 ```python